BACK TO PART 4

 General information

-- In-person weeks will be held at the LSA’s premises: 4 Beechwood Rd, Dalston, London E8 3DY
+- In-person sessions and will be hosted at our studio in Dalston: 4 Beechwood Rd, Dalston, London E8 3DY

-- To ensure high contact, we’re recruiting a small cohort of no more than 30 – spaces are very limited
+- To ensure high contact, we’re recruiting a small cohort of no more than 35 – spaces are limited

 Get in touch about the course